Skip to content

 What did I think of it?

-If you are married, the 1st thing you realize is that the kitchen of the house is the seat of power.
-That is the only place where if control is given to you, all your other freedoms are taken away.
-If you are bound to the kitchen you are never free.
+If you are married, the 1st thing you realize is that the house’s kitchen is the seat of power.
+That is the only place where all your other freedoms are taken away if control is given to you.
+If you are bound to the kitchen, you are never free.

-No matter where the woman of the house may excel if she fails in the kitchen none of her achievements matter.
+No matter where the woman of the house may excel, none of her achievements matter if she fails in the kitchen.

 The Great Indian Kitchen highlights issues that can be found in every household.